IfrahIdrees/DGR-POMDP/newEngine/Interfaces Specification.md

  - get_on_notif()
      - function: return the first notification set in the Queue (**do not delete it!**) if it has element
-	 - input: N/A
+	 - input: None
 	 - output:
 		 - content: A notification set / None
 		 - type: list
  - delete_one_notif()
 	 - function: **delete** the first notification set in the Queue if there is element in the Queue
-	 - input: N/A
+	 - input: None
-	 - output: N/A
+	 - output: None

 Sensor Reading related